Analyzing my DNA, I learned that I am

 In the months after my grandfather Robert, who worked as a policeman, was captured by German soldiers in September 1944 and brought to concentration camps in Germany, my grandmother Elly took several courageous decisions.
 My mother told me several times that during this time, her mother was stubborn and not afraid.
-Example # 1: Even though her neighbours and good friends strongly advised her not to do it, my grandmother Elly went with the Red Cross busses to concentration camps in Germany to see if she could find her husband Robert.
+Example # 1: Even though her neighbours and good friends strongly advised her not to do it, my grandmother Elly went with the Red Cross buses to concentration camps in Germany to see if she could find her husband Robert.
 She did not find him.
 Example # 2: When German soldiers knocked on the door and commanded my grandmother to give them the weapons of my grandfather, she denied that she had any.
 In fact, she lied: With the help of the caretaker of the apartment building, my grandmother had hidden my grandfather's police weapons below the coals in the boiler room in the basement.
 Example # 3: During WWII, German soldiers commanded that black window blinds were put up in apartment windows, where my grandmother lived with her children, and that these blinds were rolled down.
-Again and again, my grandmother rolled up the blinds - even though German solders pointed at the window with their machine guns.
+Again and again, my grandmother rolled up the blinds - even though German solders pointed at the windows with their machine guns.

 Ingrid Bothilde Sørensen, Frank's father's mother

 My grandmother, Ingrid Bothilde, grew up in Holstebro in the western part of Denmark.
-She had a sister as well as a brother. her brother had a bakery in Holstebro.
+She had a sister as well as a brother.
+Her brother had a bakery in Holstebro.
 When my grandmother moved to Aarhus, she helped out, for example, doing cleaning work at a hospital.
 She also helped out in the hospital kitchen.

 Robert Christoffersen, Frank's mother's father

 In September, 1944, towards the end of WWII, my grandfather was - together with about 2,000 other police officers in Denmark - taken away from his family, his work, sports as well as other communities, he was a part of, and deported by German police to concentration camps in Germany.
 In May, 1945, he came back again after having spent time in 3 different concentration camps in Neuengamme near Hamburg, in Buchenwald and in Stahlag IV B in the Eastern part of Germany.
-To understand what had happened to my grandfather, I asked my mother if she could tell me stories about this time.
+To understand what had happened to my grandfather and his 2000 police colleagues, I asked my mother if she could tell me stories about this time.
 To my surprise, my mother could only tell me very little.
 Why?
 She exlained to me that her father had told her very little about what happened.
 Why?
-What I have understood is that because of negative emotions such as fear and shame and because of lack of ability to communicate - with words - experiences, thoughts and emotions, my grandfather had chosen not to talk very much to his family about this time.
+What I have understood is that because of negative emotions such as fear and shame and because of lack of ability to communicate experiences, thoughts and emotions, my grandfather had chosen not to talk very much to his family about this time.
 My mother told that she, herself, had chosen to suppress a lot of what she had experienced during time.
 And because she chose to suppress experiences, thoughts and emotions, which she had during this time, she also did not do much research either.
 However, what my mother has realized is that from time to time, short stories, thoughts and emotions pop up in her mind and heart from this time.

 Rasmus Peter Sørensen, Frank's father's father